It’s a wrap: Ads are a sign of the times

 To be fair, the City and SEPTA are looking for ways raise revenue without jacking up taxes or fares.
 That places advertising high on the list of possible revenue sources.
 You can’t blame them for trying to think about new revenue streams as budgets seem to perennially get tighter.
 But that’s the same logic that brought us casinos.
 So I’m left wondering how saturated Philly will become with ads?

 Just imagine the future, standing in Market East.
-Today’s bland facades will be tarted up to like Times Square, and as you look west down Market, maybe you’ll see an ad for Dietz and Watson hangs on City Hall, while SEPTA buses chug along hawking Wells Fargo checking accounts and Comcast Triple Plays.
+Today’s bland facades will be tarted up to like Times Square, and as you look west down Market, maybe you’ll see an ad for Dietz and Watson hanging on City Hall, while SEPTA buses chug along hawking Wells Fargo checking accounts and Comcast Triple Plays.

 Of course, the ads aren’t permanent fixtures, but it’s hard to cut back on any revenue stream especially in lean times.
 So will we be able to, as Clarke says, preserve the “character of our public spaces” or will we become ad revenue junkies?